josechagas/JLChatViewController/README.md

         `ChatDataSource`,`ChatToolBarDelegate`,`JLChatMessagesMenuDelegate`,`ChatDelegate`.

 ##### *Fourth Step*
-      Find `JLChat.storyboard` open it choose the ViewController and put your ViewController that inherits from `JLChatViewController` as the class of this one.
+      Find `JLChat.storyboard` open it, choose the ViewController and put your ViewController that inherits from `JLChatViewController` as the class of this one.

 ## Quick Tips
 ##### *Configuring your messages*
+      Change the parameters values as you prefer
 ```swift
 JLChatAppearence.configIncomingMessages(nil, showIncomingSenderImage: true, incomingTextColor: nil)